Completion of the mixed unit interval graphs hierarchy: Our results

+In this proof we say that the interval of a vertex $x$ is \emph{left-free} (resp. \emph{right-free}) if there is no other vertex $t$ such that $r(t) = \ell(x)$ (resp. $\ell(t) = r(x)$).

-We begin by two useful remarks: \begin{Rk}{Let $0 < \varepsilon' < \varepsilon$.
-If a vertex $x$ is such that $\I(x)$ has an open left (resp. right) end, we can either shift it by $\varepsilon'$ (resp. $-\varepsilon'$) or shift any other set of intervals by $-\varepsilon'$ (resp. $\varepsilon'$) without loosing any intersection involving $\I(x)$ (but we can gain intersections).} \end{Rk} This comes from the definition of $\varepsilon$: since the left end of $\I(x)$ is open, any interval intersecting it at its left must do it on more than a single point, hence the intersection is of length greater than $\varepsilon'$.
+We begin by two useful remarks. \begin{Rk}{Let $0 < \varepsilon' < \varepsilon$.
+If a vertex $x$ is such that $\I(x)$ has an open left (resp. right) end, we can either shift it by $\varepsilon'$ (resp. $-\varepsilon'$) or shift any other set of intervals by $-\varepsilon'$ (resp. $\varepsilon'$) without losing any intersection involving $\I(x)$ (but we can gain intersections).} \end{Rk} This comes from the definition of $\varepsilon$: since the left end of $\I(x)$ is open, any interval intersecting it at its left must do it on more than a single point, hence the intersection is of length at least $\varepsilon > \varepsilon'$.